CloudSkills/linux-bootcamp/Week 2/LAB4/README.md

 # Things Learnt from finishing Lab 4

-# 1. Creating a VM.
+## 1. Creating a VM.
-A Virtual Machine is a single compute instance on the AZURE CLOUD.
+A Virtual Machine is a single compute instance on the Azure Cloud.
 A virtual machine gives you hardware and Operating software resources to run your application.
 To create a VM you use the following command

 ```